BENNETx1/Encoder-RU/README.md

 # Encoder-RU
 Encoder in python 3.9.
-I create a encoder with python, wiew my code in encoder.py
+I create a encoder with python, wiew my code in Encoder.py
+# Putin are a gay!